Bikeman868/Urchin/readme.md

    your configuration will have to be maintained in `appSettings` until you have migrated all of your code to Urchin.
    To do this, construct an instance of `ConfigurationManagerSource` and call it's `LoadConfiguration()` method.
-Register for changes with the path /appSettings/name.
+Then register for changes with the path /appSettings/name.
    For example if you have this your my web.config file:
 ````
        <appSettings>